 Fetch by Name

 You can add items on as they seem to recognize different objects.
 Who knows?
-Maybe your Australian will be the next Chaser and learn to recognize more than a thousand items by name.
+Maybe your Australian will be the next Chaser, the famous Border Collie, and learn to recognize more than a thousand items by name.

-Once you have reinforced the idea of your Aussie bringing toys to you, you can add a toy box or basket into the equation.
+Once you have reinforced the idea of your Aussie bringing toys to you, you can add a toy box or basket.
 Put the receptacle between you and the dog and get them to bring the toy to you.
 When they are over the box give them the command to drop the toy, and praise them when it lands inside.